- About SGHT

 The bottom dwelling community include particle-feeding organisms such as sponges, tubeworms and molluscs.
 Predatory groups such as starfish, brittle-stars and sea urchins together with populations of crabs are found around the island.
 Demersal fish in the main belong to the Notothenioidei group, a perch-type fish living on the continental shelf around the island.
 These include icefish with no hemoglobin in their blood, rock cods and the larger Patagonian toothfish.

 In the early 1900s, whales (blue, fin, sei, humpback and southern right whales) were abundant in South Georgia's waters during the austral summers feeding on the large quantities of krill found on the edge of the island's continental shelf.
 Intensive commercial hunting of whales removed hundreds of thousands of whales in 60 years and reduced the Southern Ocean stock, once the largest in the world, to less than 10 % of their original numbers and some species to less than 1%. (see graph below)

-To view a plot of cetacean sightings at South Georgia from 1991 click here.
-The sightings came from records at South Georgia Museum and Bird Island, as well as recent reports by visitors who record sightings in the museum's whale log.
+To view a plot of cetacean sightings at South Georgia from 1991 to the present day, click here.
+The sightings are based on historical records at South Georgia Museum and Bird Island, as well as recent reports by visitors who record sightings in the museum's whale log.

 The plot was prepared by Jessica Richardson of Duke University in collaboration with Woods Hole Oceanographic Institution.
 Details of a paper published on the whale research from South Georgia Museum and Bird Island records can be found in the last article here.